clulab/pdf2txt/README.md

 * If the `run` command doesn't work, then use the setting for `run / javaOptions` in [build.sbt](https://github.com/clulab/pdf2txt/blob/main/build.sbt).

-* If you execute the jar file from Java and run out of memory, then `_JAVA_OPTIONS` is the best option.
+* If you execute the jar file from Java and run out of memory, then the environment variable `_JAVA_OPTIONS` is the best place to make the change.
 The command for Windows is above.
-For other shells, the command is usually `export _JAVA_OPTIONS=-Xmx12g`.
+For other operating systems, it is usually `export _JAVA_OPTIONS=-Xmx12g`.

-* If `sbt run` or `java -jar` is problematic, then lowering the value for the `-threads` argument can reduce the memory use because fewer documents will be processed at the same time.
+* If `sbt run` or `java -jar` is problematic, then lowering the value for the `-threads` argument can reduce memory requirements because fewer documents will be processed at the same time.

 In each case adjust the number before the `g` (gigabytes) as needed.

-Please note that startup messages from [fatdynet](https://github.com/clulab/fatdynet) that are printed to `stderr` like the ones below are normal and not indicative of a problem.
+Please note that the startup messages from [fatdynet](https://github.com/clulab/fatdynet) that are printed to `stderr` like the ones below are normal and not indicative of a problem.
 ```
 [error] [dynet] Checking /home/user/pwd for libdynet_swig.so...
 [error] [dynet] Checking /home/user for libdynet_swig.so...